 A tooth with failing or distressed dental filling could cause increasing discomfort or gradually worsening sensitivity.
 In some of these cases the patient might also notice a change in surface texture or discoloration in the surrounding tooth enamel.

-If you have noticed a problem with a tooth that has an existing dental filling, you should have it examined by a dentist like Michael Taylor, Danielle D. Gordon, & Christopher A. Gordon as soon as possible.
+If you have noticed a problem with a tooth that has an existing dental filling, you should have it examined by a dentist like Michael Taylor as soon as possible.
 After examining the tooth to assess the severity of the problem they will present you with your treatment options.

 If the distressed dental filling is large or it compromises the biting surface of the tooth in question, they might recommend replacing the entire tooth enamel layer with a dental crown restoration.